SkiaSharp-Extended/SkiaSharp.Extended/README.md

 ## Building

 Building SkiaSharp.Extended just requires that [.NET Core][netcore] be installed.
-Then, either open the solution `SkiaSharp.Extended.sln` or run the build script:
+Then, either open the solution `source/SkiaSharp.Extended.sln` or run the build script:

 Mac/Linux: